Tulip-Dev/tulip/doc/python/gettingstarted.rst

   Figure 2: Screenshot of the **Scripts editor** tab in the Python IDE.

+Pip tool graphic interface
+""""""""""""""""""""""""""

+As shown in the figure above, the Python IDE provides a graphic interface to interact with the pip tool of the Python environment used by Tulip.
+It allows to execute the following pip commands :

+        * install (a package in the user directory),
+        * list (packages in the user directory),
+        * list all (the installed packages),
+        * show (information about a package),
+        * uninstall (a package),
+        * upgrade (a package).

+After choosing the command, click in the *package name* input field, type the name, if needed, and hit the **Enter** key to execute it.
+The command ouput will then be displayed in the **Python output** tab.

 - A **Plugins editor** (see :ref:`Figure 3<fig3>`): it enables to develop Tulip plugins in pure Python (see :ref:`Writing Tulip plugins in Python <tulippythonplugins>`).
   These plugins are then immediately integrated in the Tulip GUI when requesting their registration